openhab/openhab-addons/bundles/org.openhab.binding.asuswrt/README.md

 # Asuswrt Binding

-This binding adds support to control get informations from ASUS-Router (Copyright © ASUS).
+This binding adds support to read information from ASUS-Routers (Copyright © ASUS).

 ## Supported Things

-Binding supports ASUS-Router with AsusWRT or -AsusWRT-Merlin Firmware.
+This binding supports ASUS routers with Asuswrt or [Asuswrt-Merlin](https://www.asuswrt-merlin.net/) firmware.
 Firmware 5.x.x (some DSL models) is NOT supported (not AsusWRT).

 | ThingType     | Name       | Descripion                              |